TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

-* `TriBITS Subpackage`_: A part of a parent `TriBITS Package`_ that also typically has source files built into libraries and tests but is documented and tested along with the other subpackages the parent package.
+* `TriBITS Subpackage`_: A part of a parent `TriBITS Package`_ that also typically has source files built into libraries and tests but is documented and tested along with the other subpackages in the parent package.
 The primary purpose for supporting subpackages is to provide finer-grained control of software dependencies.
 In `TribitsExampleProject`_, ``WithSubpackages`` is an example of a package with subpackages ``'A'``, ``'B'``, and ``'C'``.
 The